chrisjs/charts/stable/spring-cloud-data-flow/README.md

 NOTE: Both `features.streaming.enabled` and `features.batch.enabled` should not be set to `false` at the same time.

+Applications and tasks can be monitored through Prometheus and Grafana.
+To deploy these components and enable monitoring, set the following:

+`--set features.monitoring.enabled=true`

+When using Minikube, the Grafana URL can be obtained for example, via:

+`minikube service my-release-grafana --url`

+On a platform that provides a LoadBalancer such as GKE, the following can be checked against until the `EXTERNAL-IP` field is populated with the assigned load balancer IP:

+`kubectl get svc my-release-grafana`

+See the Grafana table below for default credentials and override parameters.

 ## Configuration

 The following tables list the configurable parameters and their default values.